Nintendo Switch Sports: Reception

 According to review aggregator website Metacritic, the game received "mixed or average" reviews from critics upon release.
 OpenCritic determined that 44% of critics recommend the game.

 The sports received varied opinions.
 Football was reviewed as one of the worst sports in the game, though Shoot-Out mode was considered better.
 Destructoid reviewed it as "arguably one of the weaker Nintendo Switch Sports experiences available," Volleyball was also reviewed as one of the weakest sports in the game.
 GameSpot reviewed Volleyball as the least intuitive to "pick up and play" as it required learning a series of movesets, as opposed to the simplicity of the other sports in the game.
 Bowling was reviewed as a very fun sport to play online and as a very intuitive sport for everyone to "pick up and play."

 Badminton was reviewed as a very fun sport.
-GamesRadar+ even reviewed it as "just as fun as football," although the game doesn’t tell you how to make more powerful shots, so there is a learning curve based on trial and error.
+GamesRadar+ even reviewed it as "just as fun as football," although the game doesn't tell you how to make more powerful shots, so there is a learning curve based on trial and error.
 Chambara was reviewed as an odd sport, but its nuance makes it interesting, and it was not bad.
-Tennis was reviewed as an impressively polished sport, and that powerful slams and obstacle courses added a challenge to the sport.
+Tennis was reviewed as an impressively polished sport, and the addition of powerful slams and obstacle courses added a challenge to the sport.

 Reviewers praised that online play does not strictly require a Nintendo Switch Online subscription, but stated that the online play had untapped potential.
 Others did not care about the customization options.
-While others enjoyed the online mode, the feature that progression was locked behind online was considered "a bummer" and an issue for some players by reviewers.
+Others enjoyed the online mode, the feature that progression was locked behind online was considered "a bummer" and an issue for some players by reviewers.